dadoonet/spring-elasticsearch/README.md

  * `mappings` setting has been replaced by `indices`.
  * `mergeMapping` setting has been removed.

+* `forceTemplate` setting is now `true` by default.
+A template should be always updated.

 ## Getting Started

 ### Maven dependency